cooligus/mactangle/README.md

-<h1 align="center">Mactangle</h1>
+# Mactangle
-<center>There you will have to defend the END OF PATH from deadly squares that have mathematicals operations on them.</center>
+There you will have to defend the END OF PATH from deadly squares that have mathematicals operations on them.

 ### PLEASE DON'T READ CODE
 It hurts how I've written it 🤕.